Afghan president flees the country as Taliban move on Kabul | Politics

 Afghanistan's embattled president left the country Sunday, joining his fellow citizens and foreigners in a stampede fleeing the advancing Taliban and signaling the end of a 20-year Western experiment aimed at remaking Afghanistan.

-The Taliban, who for hours had been on the outskirts of Kabul, announced soon after they would move further into a city gripped by panic where helicopters raced overhead throughout the day to evacuate personnel from the US Embassy.
+The Taliban entered the capital early Sunday and an official in the militant group said it would soon announce the Islamic Emirate of Afghanistan from the presidential palace — a return rich in symbolism to the name of the country under the Taliban government ousted by US-led forces after the 9/11 attacks.
+The official spoke on condition of anonymity because he was not authorized to brief the media.

-Smoke rose near the compound as staff destroyed important documents.
+The militants had earlier moved into a city gripped by panic, where helicopters raced overhead throughout the day to evacuate personnel from the U.S. Embassy.
+Smoke rose near the compound as staff destroyed important documents, and the American flag was lowered.
 Several other Western missions also prepared to pull their people out.

 Afghans fearing that the Taliban could reimpose the kind of brutal rule that all but eliminated women's rights rushed to leave the country as well, lining up at cash machines to withdraw their life savings.
 The desperately poor — who had left homes in the countryside for the presumed safety of the capital — remained in their thousands in parks and open spaces throughout the city.

-US Secretary of State Antony Blinken rejected comparisons to the U.S. pullout from Vietnam, as many watched in disbelief at the sight of helicopters landing in the embassy compound to take diplomats to a new outpost at Kabul International Airport.
-“This is manifestly not Saigon,” he said on ABC's “This Week.''
-President Ashraf Ghani flew out of the country, two officials told The Associated Press, speaking on condition of anonymity because they weren't authorized to brief journalists.
-Abdullah Abdullah, the head of the Afghan National Reconciliation Council, later confirmed that Ghani had left.
+Though the Taliban had promised a peaceful transition, the U.S. Embassy warned Americans late in the day to shelter in place and not try to get to the airport, where it said there were reports of gunfire.
+The embassy also suspended its own operations.
+Still, U.S. Secretary of State Antony Blinken rejected comparisons to the U.S. pullout from Vietnam, as many watched in disbelief at the sight of helicopters landing in the embassy compound to take diplomats to a new outpost at Kabul International Airport.
+"This is manifestly not Saigon," he said on ABC's "This Week.''
+The American ambassador was among those evacuated, said officials who spoke condition of anonymity because they were not authorized to discuss ongoing military operations.
+He was asking to return to the embassy, but it was not clear if he would be allowed to.
+As the insurgents closed in Sunday, President Ashraf Ghani flew out of the country.

 The fall of Kabul marks the final chapter of America's longest war, which began after the Sept.
 11, 2001, terror attacks masterminded by al-Qaida's Osama bin Laden, then harbored by the Taliban government.
 A U.S.-led invasion dislodged the Taliban and beat them back, though America lost focus on the conflict in the chaos of the Iraq War.